 2021 is off to a flying start, the S15 roll cage is really starting to take shape so I thought I would check in with you guys and give you an update to the progress I have been making on it.

 As you have probably figured this isn’t my first roll cage but it’s definitely the best I have ever produced.

 It seems fitting as this car is culmination of many things that I have learnt over my career, after removing it from a 10 year slumber its been treated to a lot of time and effort and the roll cage is something that positions it firmly for its racing future.

 To make my life a little easier I made up a chassis JIG that allowed the car to be moved about the workshop and also elevate the chassis to a hight that made getting in and out a lot easier.
-We filmed the process and will have a worked example on this in our ETSFab roll cage fabrication course.

 When I was first figuring out this roll cage design I looked upon many different motorsport disciplines, I wanted this chassis to have the ability to compete in any form of motorsport in the FIA world.
-Through my research for the ETSFab roll cage course that features this build I learnt a lot on design and function of a roll cage.
+Through my research for the roll cage course I learnt a lot on design and function of a roll cage.
 In a previous post I detailed the 3D scanning that we completed on the chassis, Matt Hill got busy in Solidworks and designed the intended roll cage from my sketches.

 Before this happened though I needed a new bender capable of the task, my trusty upright bender is a great tool but I wanted to produce roll cage bends a lot more effortlessly and after a lot of design we were able to produce our very own horizontal tube bender.